renegonzaleztorres/altair-light/altair/README.md

 **Altair** leverages the Express server package.

-**Altair** project was started on March 25, 2024 by Rene' A. Gonzalez Torres and Lisa Gray-Gonzalez as part of the **Hummingbird** AI project.
+**Altair** project was started on March 25, 2024 by Rene' A. Gonzalez Torres and Lisa Gray-Gonzalez as part of the **Hummingbird Intent Adaptive** AI project.

 Source code: https://github.com/renegonzaleztorres/altair-light.git